If engineers build stronger magnets, scientists promise they will come … and that discoveries will follow.

 The alphabet soup favored by many scientists can make difficult concepts downright incomprehensible.

-Fields magazine produced at the National High Magnetic Field Laboratory with support from scientists everywhere.
+Fields magazine is produced at the National High Magnetic Field Laboratory with support from scientists everywhere.